T3TR15/t3tr15.github.io/README.md

 # Copyright concerns
 The developers of T3TR15 do not own anything related to the registered trademark of Tetris.
 This Tetris variant was made only for educational purposes.
 # That's all for now.
 Now head on over to https://T3TR15.github.io and enjoy!
-Please report any bugs (not including those mentioned under the "Potential errors" heading) by emailing T3TR15.github.io@gmail.com.<br>
+Please report any bugs (not including those mentioned under the "Potential errors" heading) by emailing T3TR15.github.io@gmail.com.<br><br>
-With love, JL and AZ
+-With love, JL and AZ